-Best practice is to fill out a bill of sale when conducting a car purchase with a private seller and taking this bill of sale to the DMV.
+The best practice is to fill out a bill of sale when conducting a car purchase with a private seller and take this bill of sale to the DMV.
 The bill of sale is like a contract and is notice that a sale took place between you and the seller.
 Also, have an independent mechanic inspect the car before purchasing it.

 Whether the car is being sold “as is” or with a warranty.

 That buyers ask to have the car inspected by an independent mechanic before they buy.

 What percentage of the repair costs will a dealer pay under the warranty.